 Attendance on campus is not required for the two tests.
 However, attendance on campus is required for the final exam.

 The activities for the course are scheduled as a standard weekly timetable.

-This course is available for delivery to students studying remotely outside NZ in 2022.
+This course is not available for delivery to students studying remotely/offshore in 2023.